 A word about manual entries.
 Some companies which require you to enter your resume manually don’t have a length limit, and you wouldn’t know you were up against it anyway, since you can’t always see what it looks like in its finished format.
 Even though you may feel freedom without the constraints of length, it’s still a good idea to limit yourself to the items with the most impact on your resume.
 Focus on streamlining your resume for the exact position – remember, you want it to stand out, not be pages and pages of fluff.

 Keep Track of Which Resumes You Send Out

-As we mentioned above, it’s essential to create a customized resumes based on your job search.
+As we mentioned above, it’s essential to create a customized resume based on your job search.
 Because of this, you will end up with multiple versions of your resume which are specific to different companies or career fields.
 Unless you are organized from the outset, you may lose track of which resume you sent to which company.
 This would be a bad thing.

 Use the aforementioned file naming format to create a list of resumes you send out.
-For example, if I applied for a project management position at Google, I would use the following file name:
+For example, if I applied for a project management position at Google, I would use the following filename:

 - Ryan_Guina_Project_Manager_Google.pdf, or

-Following a standard naming convention* allows you to easily find the exact resume you need when you receive a call back or phone interview.
+Following a standard naming convention* allows you to easily find the exact resume you need when you receive a callback or phone interview.
 And if you need to apply for another project manager position or similar job, you can grab this version and tweak it for a different company or related job description.
 Remember, there is no need to recreate the wheel – use shortcuts when it makes sense!

 One thing I don’t recommend doing is including the company name in the file you send to the company.
 It could come across as presumptuous or as though you are shotgunning your resume.